caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 ----

 **[English]GARS-NEPAL.TIBET Earthquake Emergency:**
-calling on architects all around the world for reconstruction designs
+calling on architects all around the world for reconstruction designing projects

 ----